Vow Renewals: An Ultimate Guide to Renewing Your Wedding Vows

 Featured: The Hammer, The Chelsea and The Sadie

-That means the ceremony can be as public or private, as simple or elaborate as you want it to be in terms of officiant, witnesses and script.
+That means the ceremony can be as public or private and as simple or elaborate as you want it to be in terms of officiant, witnesses and script.
 You can cut out the things that were stressful the first time around.
 There isn’t necessarily a set template, which means that you can set any expectations for what the ritual will be.

 That goes for the wedding jewelry as well.
 Maybe you always planned on upgrading or adding to your his and hers wedding sets.
 That doesn’t necessarily mean something more fancy.
-You might want a piece that is more functional or a closer fit to your style, now that you have a sense of what the day to day of your married life looks like.
+You might want a piece that is more functional or a closer fit to your style now that you have a sense of what the day-to-day of your married life looks like.

 Or you can get the old rings engraved.
 Popular choices include a special commemorative message, a significant date (like that of the vow renewal ceremony) or even two halves of an inside joke.